ymunemasa/data-tutorials/tutorials/hortonworks/getting-started-with-apache-zeppelin/section-2-installation.md

 components: [ Zeppelin, Spark, Hive, LDAP, Livy ]
 ---

-Apache Zeppelin GA requires the following software:
+Apache Zeppelin requires the following software:

-*   HDP 2.5+
+*   HDP 2.5 TP
-*   Spark 1.6+
+*   Spark 1.6.1
 *   Git installed on the node that is running Ambari Server.
 (If you need to install git, run sudo yum install git.)
 *   Java 8 installed on the node where Zeppelin is installed

-**Note:** If you're running an **HDP 2.5+ Sandbox**, then you already have the latest Apache Zeppelin pre-installed with most of the features pre-configured.
+**Note:** If you're running an **HDP 2.5 TP Sandbox**, then you already have the latest Apache Zeppelin pre-installed with most of the features pre-configured.
 The features, however, may have to be enabled.

 **HDP Cluster Requirements**

-Zeppelin can be installed on any HDP 2.5+ cluster.
-The following instructions assume that Spark version 1.6+ is already installed on the HDP cluster.
+Zeppelin can be installed on any HDP 2.5 TP cluster.
+The following instructions assume that Spark version 1.6.1 is already installed on the HDP cluster.

 ### **Installing Zeppelin on an Ambari-Managed Cluster**